taylorkraft/bandsintown/README.md

 ## Usage

-Enter your zipcode to view a list of bands playing shows at venues in your area.
+Enter a number that corresponds with a band to view information about their show(s).

 ## Development